christiskatsouris/Induction-R/README.md

 ```

-## Example
+## Example 3

-Putting all the above with an illustrative example we consider the following example.
-Consider constructing a function that estimates the maximum likelihood estimate for the geometric distribution.
+Write-up the code for an R function that estimates the maximum likelihood estimate for the geometric distribution.
 HINT: Use a stopping rule by considering the convergence of the computational algorithm.

 ```R